 Thus, the paucity of early American proslavery literature resulted neither from the absence of proslavery notions nor from any indisposition toward upholding slavery.
 What was missing was the need to defend an institution that nearly everyone took for granted….Lacking any widespread opposition to slavery, its defense was usually sporadic and local.
 Throughout the eighteenth and nineteenth centuries, published defenses almost always appeared in direct response to specific antislavery tracts and for all practical purposes ended the debate.
 Not until the decade before the American Revolution did anything like an extended intercolonial and international debate on slavery get under way. (page 16)

-William Wilberforce (1759-1833), the famous English abolitionist and Christian, is often brought up as an example of Christianity producing a movement against slavery.
+William Wilberforce (1759-1833), the famous English abolitionist leader and Protestant evangelical Christian, is often discussed as an example of Christianity producing a movement against slavery.
 The main problem with this view is that nearly everyone in Europe and America was a Christian in his lifetime, the vast majority of whom were not against the practice.
-A minuscule amount of believers had opposed slavery in the more than 1300 years of Christianity since the Emperor Theodosius made it the official religion of the Roman Empire in 380 CE/AD.
-In the late 1700s and early 1800s, European abolitionists often learned that appeals based in Scripture did not help their cause because the applicable verses so rigidly supported the institution of slavery.
-Many of these activists by necessity began primarily using argument styles grounded in 17th-18th century secular Enlightenment humanist ideas, such as that human dignity was based in natural rights common to all people.
+A minuscule amount of believers had opposed slavery in the more than 1700 years of Christianity.
+In the late 1700s and early 1800s, European abolitionists often learned that appeals based in Scripture did not help their mission because the applicable verses so rigidly supported the institution of slavery.
+Wilberforce used parts of the Bible in his famous work, A Letter on the Abolition of the Slave Trade (1807).
+In Wilberforce’s arguments there, he brought up details regarding Hebrew indentured servitude but did not address chattel slavery for Hebrew females and foreigners or the sections from five New Testament books that command slaves to obey their masters with respect as if loving Christ, even those who are harsh.
+He also remarked that it was acceptable for the Jews to enslave their neighbors because they “were exalted by the express designation of heaven to a state of eminence above the strangers who sojourned among them, and the heathen who dwelt around them”.
+He falsely assumed that foreign slaves “were to be set free at the year of Jubilee, or every fiftieth year”.
+This freedom granted at the year of Jubilee, as explained in Leviticus 25:8-55, only applied to male Hebrew indentured slaves, not to Hebrew females or foreigners of either gender that are chattel slaves, as discussed there and in Exodus 21.
+Sixteen years later, he later produced another document that advocated for the end of the slave trade: An appeal to the religion, justice and humanity of the inhabitants of the British Empire, in behalf of the Negro slaves in the West Indies (1823).
+Even though the term “religion” appears in the title, it is barely examined.
+There is a general appeal to Christian behavior, but no mention of the Bible can be found in this text.
+In Wilberforce’s lifetime, by necessity many activists for abolition began primarily using argument styles grounded in 17th-18th century Enlightenment humanist ideas, such as that human dignity was based in natural rights common to all people.
+They could also state that the Bible teaches all people are made in the image of God, yet to be in harmony with the Scriptures they would have needed to accept slavery as a normal part of life.
 The Open University’s course on Wilberforce notes that some reasons why his efforts succeeded “included the advance of liberal ideas of justice and toleration, themselves reflecting the influence of the Enlightenment, which increasingly made the oppression of Africans seem less acceptable.”
 One major reason that it took Wilberforce 46 years to convince his countrymen to complete the abolition process in the British Empire was because nearly all of the clergy, government leadership, and the general public stood firmly on the view that slavery and racial inequality were natural, culturally normative, and biblical.
-Along with their Christian ancestors for hundreds of years that created and sustained New World colonial slavery with biblical justifications, social and religious conservatives in England and America were among the main forces that resisted 18th and 19th century abolition laws.
+Along with their Christian ancestors for hundreds of years that created and sustained New World colonial slavery with biblical justifications, social and religious conservatives in England and America were among the main forces that resisted proposed abolition laws in the 18th and 19th centuries.
 During Wilberforce’s sustained and vigorous campaigns of activism, it took 20 years (1787-1807) to get the slave trade legally ended and another 26 years (1807-1833) to make slavery itself illegal.
-While remembering the surplus of Bible verses that directly undergird the practice of slavery, we can ask: Why would an entirely good and loving Judeo-Christian God provide such a “misleading” revelation such that almost the totality of the biblically literate Christian population since the New Testament was written has believed that chattel slavery was acceptable?
+While remembering the surplus of Bible verses that directly undergird the practice of slavery, we can ask: Why would an entirely good and loving God provide such a “misleading” revelation such that almost the totality of the biblically literate Christian population since the New Testament was written has believed that chattel slavery was acceptable?
 Or is it more likely that modern Christians developed a more acutely humanitarian sensibility because of the widespread rise of Enlightenment-inspired humanist ideas and social movements?

-Much of the domesticated and much more humane forms of Christianity that have become increasingly popular in the last two centuries began in the Enlightenment.
-To see this, one can simply compare the social and often moral views of pre-modern theologians like Augustine, Aquinas, Luther, and Calvin, to leading theologians in the 20th and 21st century.
-The distinct transformations of Western culture that occurred during the early modern time period through to our modern era radically changed what had seemed before like obviously correct interpretations and applications of biblical teachings.
+Much of the domesticated and significantly more humane forms of Christianity that have become increasingly popular in the last two centuries began in the 18th century Enlightenment.
+To see this, one can simply compare the social and moral views of theologians before the modern humanitarian reform movements (based in universal natural rights) like Augustine, Aquinas, Luther, and Calvin to leading theologians in the 20th and 21st centuries.
+For example, one can find justifications for slavery in Augustine and Aquinas, anti-Semitism in Luther, and religious intolerance in Calvin.
+The distinct transformations of Western culture that occurred during the 1700s through to our era radically changed what had seemed before like obviously correct interpretations and applications of biblical teachings.
 In many ways, Christian ethics became less like the Bible and more compatible with Enlightenment humanism.

 Colonialism and imperialism were dominant in a vast number of Christian and non-Christian societies throughout almost all of world history.
 These were oppressive and exploitative by design.
 Slavery fit naturally in these systems.

-I mention several facts about democracies and republics below because their natural opposites, empires, and the practice of slavery go hand-in-hand.
-The word “empire” is directly related to the term “imperialism” and originates from the ancient Roman Latin “imperare.”
-It means “to command.”
-Slavery did exist in many democracies and republics, but the moral basis of slavery is incompatible with the ideals they appeal to: equality, political freedom, dignity, human welfare, civil debate, factually based policies, humanitarianism, free expression, cooperation, intellectual autonomy, and unity.
-Empires and all other forms of autocracy, in contrast, are founded and operated within norms of exploitation, inequality, violence, indoctrination, political domination, intellectual restriction, and propaganda centered on blatant falsehoods.
+Several facts are mentioned below about democracies and republics because their natural opposites – empires – and the practice of slavery are closely associated.
+The word “empire” is directly related to the term “imperialism” and originates from the ancient Roman Latin “imperare”.
+It means “to command”.
+Slavery existed in many democracies and republics, but the moral basis of slavery is incompatible with the ideals those political systems ultimately appeal to: equality, political freedom, dignity, human welfare, civil debate, factually based policies, humanitarianism, free expression, cooperation, intellectual autonomy, and unity.
+Empires and all other forms of autocracy, in contrast, are founded and operated within norms of political domination, inequality, restriction of thought, exploitation, violence, indoctrination, and propaganda centered on blatant falsehoods.

-As the Encyclopedia Britannica notes, “remarkably few people found the institution of slavery to be unnatural or immoral until the second half of the 18th century.
-Until that time Christians commonly thought of sin as a kind of slavery rather than slavery itself as a sin.
-When concern was expressed for slaves, it was for their good care, not for their unfree status.”
-The new way of thinking was grounded in a reference to human dignity and worth over and above whatever powers that God had granted to monarchs.
-If the full example of the Bible with its occasional emphasis on all humans being made in the image of God was sufficient enough to appear as a consistent teaching, then more than a thousand years of Christian dominated regions would not have continually produced autocracies in the form of kings and queens claiming the divine right to rule.
-When Christianity dominated the Western world, so did the oppressive and inhumane politics of imperialism and colonialism, just as had existed for millennia before Christ.
+The new ways of thinking that developed in the Enlightenment were grounded in a reference to human dignity and worth over and above whatever powers that God had allegedly granted to monarchs.
+If the full example of the Bible with its occasional emphasis on all humans being made in the image of God was sufficient enough to support and defend the principles of universal equality and humane treatment of all persons, then more than a thousand years of Christian dominated regions would not have continually produced autocracies in the form of kings and queens claiming the divine right to rule.
+When Christianity overwhelmingly guided the Western world, so did the oppressive and inhumane politics of imperialism and colonialism, just as had existed for millennia before Christ.
 There were very few critics of these systems.
-Notice that the common existence of democracies and republics appeared after the Enlightenment.
-The leaders of European royal dictatorships, along with numerous respected Christian theologians and philosophers, based the principle of the divine right of kings on biblical precedents such as the monarchs of the Hebrew people in the Old Testament and teachings like that found in the Apostle Paul’s letter to the Romans.
+The common existence of democracies and republics appeared after the Enlightenment.
+Leaders of European royal dictatorships, along with numerous respected Christian theologians and philosophers, based the principle of the divine right of kings on biblical precedents such as the monarchs of the Hebrew people in the Old Testament and teachings like that found in the Apostle Paul’s letter to the Romans.
 The latter text was composed within the social and political context of a very harsh and often unethical government, the Roman Empire:

 Let everyone be subject to the governing authorities, for there is no authority except that which God has established.
 The authorities that exist have been established by God.
 Consequently, whoever rebels against the authority is rebelling against what God has instituted, and those who do so will bring judgment on themselves.
 (Romans 13:1-2 NIV)